Sanfee18/triton-server/README.md

 - **IAM Role with AmazonS3ReadOnlyAccess:** Create or assign an IAM role to your EC2 instance that has the `AmazonS3ReadOnlyAccess` policy attached.
 This will allow Triton to securely access the model repository stored in your S3 bucket.
 - **Understanding Triton Backends**: Triton supports multiple [model backends](https://github.com/triton-inference-server/backend) like PyTorch, TensorFlow, ONNX or Python.
 It's important to understand these options so you can choose the most appropriate backend for your project, ensuring optimal performance and integration of your models.

----
-## Setup Options

-You have two options for setting up the Triton Inference Server and FastAPI frontend on your EC2 instance:

-1. **[Setup with Docker Compose (Recommended)](#setting-up-with-docker-compose)**: This option simplifies the process, allowing you to configure and run everything with a single command.
-Docker Compose manages both services, ensuring they start in the correct order.
-This is ideal if you’re looking to get up and running quickly.

-2. **[Manual Setup](#setting-up-manually)**: This option provides a step-by-step guide to setting up each component individually.
-Following this setup can give you a deeper understanding of the components involved and allows for more granular customization if needed.

-> [!Note]
->
-> **We recommend reading through the manual setup at least once** to gain familiarity with the components involved, even if you decide to use Docker Compose.

 ### `Step 1:` Clone the Repository
 ---